-1. The SUNY Oneonta home page and pages linked directly from it are official publications of the College and a reflection of the College.
+- The SUNY Oneonta home page and pages linked directly from it are official publications of the college and a reflection of the college.
 These pages are the responsibility of the Web Coordinating Team and are maintained by the College's Web Coordinator.
 Requests to link to these pages must be made through the Divisional Web Coordinator or Web Advisory Group to the Web Coordinating Team.

-2. Pages created by or for recognized departments, programs, units, or student groups of the College are also considered official publications of the College and official pages.
-The Divisional Web Coordinator must review them before they are posted to ensure that they are consistent with the College's mission and image.
+- Pages created by or for recognized departments, programs, units, or student groups of the college are also considered official publications of the college and official pages.
+The Divisional Web Coordinator must review them before they are posted to ensure that they are consistent with the college's mission and image.
 Each department, program, unit, or group with a web page or site must designate a person responsible for its content and maintenance, much in the same way that individuals are responsible for the accuracy of information in the College Catalog.
-The opening page of each official site must identify the person responsible for the site, list or link to that person's e‐mail address, indicate the date that the site was last reviewed, and link back to the College's home page or a page linked directly from the College's home page.
+The opening page of each official site must identify the person responsible for the site, list or link to that person's e‐mail address, indicate the date that the site was last reviewed, and link back to the College's home page or a page linked directly from the College's homepage.

-4. The College's Web Coordinator will provide appropriate tools and assistance to the persons responsible for official College web pages.
-The tools will include templates, images, and common material for use on College web pages.
+- The College's Web Coordinator will provide appropriate tools and assistance to the persons responsible for official college web pages.
+The tools will include templates, images, and common material for use on college web pages.
 The Teaching, Learning, and Technology Center will provide assistance to faculty members who wish to develop pages for academic purposes.
-Computing Services will manage the resource and technical issues regarding web accounts, College servers, and system configuration.
+Computing Services will manage the resource and technical issues regarding web accounts, college servers, and system configuration.

 The following policies apply to all unofficial pages on the SUNY Oneonta web site:

-3. The following disclaimer applies to all unofficial pages on the SUNY Oneonta web site: The views and opinions expressed on unofficial pages are those of the page developers and not necessarily those of SUNY Oneonta.
+- The following disclaimer applies to all unofficial pages on the SUNY Oneonta website: The views and opinions expressed on unofficial pages are those of the page developers and not necessarily those of SUNY Oneonta.